Great Salt Lake whale hoax: Legacy and modern retellings

 In 2019, artists Christine Baczek and David Hyams featured the story in their exhibit "Whale of a Tale" at the Rio Gallery in Salt Lake City.
 The exhibit included historical-style photographs (tintypes) depicting fictional scenes of the whales being transported to the Great Salt Lake.
 In 2021, Professor Justin Diggle created a print, A Whale from the Great Salt Lake, Utah, for the imPRESSions Open Printmaking Biennial.
 The print is a collage of photographs taken around Antelope Island, depicting the whale myth.

+In July 2023, the short mockumentary film Utah Blues: Whales in the Great Salt Lake released.
+It retold the story as if it were fact, with some additions, such as specifying the species as Blue whales, and included purported eyewitness accounts and an expedition to find the whales in the present day.
 In August 2023, the independent short film Whales of the High Desert, directed by Joseph LeBaron, was released.
 It focuses on the origins and continuation of the whale legend, based on an interview with Dr. Lynne McNeill, a folklore specialist at Utah State University.
 The film also addresses environmental concerns related to the Great Salt Lake.
 Produced in collaboration with FRIENDS of Great Salt Lake, the film was an Official Selection of the Utah International Film Festival, with plans for distribution on PBS in the fall of 2024.